git-pull/tao-of-tmux/manuscript/00-foreword.md

 similar destinations.
 This is often completely unplanned.

 So when I go off and write an educational book about a computer application, I hope to write it for human beings.
-I'm not trying to sell you on tmux, not to make you like it, or hate it, but to tell you what it is, how some people use it.
+Not to sell you on tmux, or convince you to like it, hate it, but to tell you what it is, how some people use it.
 I'll leave the rest up to you.

 ## About this book